(Updated 2013-08-08 for SimpleIDE 0.9.4 and its Learn folder's Simple Libraries and Examples - Propeller C Tutorial Archive)

 You do not have to do all of these lessons in order — just choose what you need.
 Some "Your Turn" suggested activities will challenge you to combine various circuits, though.

-- Propeller Activity Board
+- Propeller Activity Board (original or WX version)

 - USB A to Mini-B cable